geostyler/geostyler-homepage/content/_index/codesprint2023.md

     image = "geostyler-globe.svg"
 +++

 The GeoStyler Code Sprint 2023 is over, and it was great!
-Thank you so much for you contributions and the great time we had together.
+Thank you so much for your contributions and the great time we had together.

 Special thanks go to [OSGeo](https://www.osgeo.org/) and [FOSSGIS e.V.](https://www.fossgis.de/) for sponsoring this event financially.